fordparsons/duo-dang/README.md

 # duo-dang
-Canned Duo Environment for Web Applications
+Canned Duo Environment for Web Applications.
+Deploys Duo Access Gateway, Duo Network Gateway, and OpenLDAP as an authentication source, co-located on one host with Duo Network Gateway front-end.
+Suitable for lab or testing environments.

 ## Pre-Requisites
 1. Web-facing host with docker and docker-compose installed